 Do I need to use a sleeping pad at all?

-This will depend on the expected temperatures during your trip and your ability or inability to sleep well on hard, cold surfaces.
-If it is warm out — temperatures greater than 50 degrees Fahrenheit at night — you may be able to skip a pad altogether and just sleep on your pack and rain jacket because you won’t need much insulation from the ground.
 This works best if you can find dry and soft surfaces such as meadows, pine needles, or sand to sleep on.
 It also helps if you’re completely exhausted at the end of the day.
 Still, even on the warmest nights, you might appreciate a little insulation from a minimalist pad like the Gossamer Gear Thinlight Foam Pad 1/8″.

 How important is my sleeping pad in the context of fastpacking?

 If temperatures are below 50 degrees Fahrenheit, we recommend carrying a sleeping pad to insulate your body from the cold ground.
 We understand how annoying it is to carry a pad when you’re trying to move fast, but at a minimum, we recommend something such as the Gossamer Gear Thinlight Foam Pad 1/8″.
-It’s uncomfortable, but it will provide enough insulation to get you through the night.
+It’s not terribly comfortable, but it will provide enough insulation to get you through the night.

-If you sleep cold or prioritize sleeping comfort, you may want to step up to an inflatable pad such as our top pick, the Therm-a-Rest NeoAir XLite NXT Sleeping Pad.
-These pads have the benefit of packing down very small, but some fastpackers and ultralight backpackers still consider them, at nearly a pound, to be heavy.
-Most of our testers prefer inflatable pads for most trips and find the weight of carrying it to be worth a good night’s rest.
+If you sleep cold or prioritize sleeping comfort over carrying a few extra ounces, you may want to step up to an inflatable pad such as our top pick, the Therm-a-Rest NeoAir XLite NXT Sleeping Pad.
+This pad has the benefit of being very small when packed, but some fastpackers and ultralight backpackers still consider it, at nearly a pound, to be heavy.

 The most compelling reasons to choose foam pads are their low cost, weight, and durability.
 The Gossamer Gear Thinlight Foam Pad 1/8″ is the cheapest and lightest pad on this list at $22 and 2.7 ounces.
 Even the NEMO Switchback Ultralight Sleeping Pad is only $55 and nearly as light as our best all-around sleeping pad, the Therm-a-Rest NeoAir XLite NXT Sleeping Pad.